 A currated collection of dark pattern techniques discovered on real websites.

 The latest news from Apple’s retail group could be a page out of Steve Krug’s classic book on web design, Don’t Make Me Think.
-If you didn’t catch the reference you must read the book.
-Enough said 🙂
+If you didn’t catch the reference, definitely read article and get the book …

 Full article: http://bit.ly/2b76s6E